Media Name: yonah20freemark.jpg

 • I believe progress is only realized if it’s shared by everyone.

-Yonah Freemark is a principal research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute.
+Yonah Freemark is a principal research associate in the Housing and Communities Division at the Urban Institute.
 He is the research director of the Land Use Lab at Urban.
 His research focuses on the intersection of land use, affordable housing, transportation, and governance.
 He has published peer-reviewed scholarship in numerous journals, including Urban Affairs ReviewPolitics & SocietyHousing Policy Debate, and the Journal of the American Planning Association.

 Previously, Freemark worked for Chicago’s Metropolitan Planning Council and has written for the New York TimesNext City, and CityLab, among other publications.
 He holds master’s degrees in city planning and in transportation, as well as a PhD in urban studies from the Massachusetts Institute of Technology.
 He lives along the U Street Corridor in Washington, DC.
+Find Yonah on BlueSky.

 Tags